qiskit-community/ffsim/README.md

 ### From source

-Installing ffsim from source requires a Rust compiler to be present on the system.
+Installing ffsim from source requires the following system dependencies:

-A Rust compiler can be installed by following the instructions [here](https://www.rust-lang.org/tools/install).
-Once the Rust compiler is installed, ffsim can be installed by running the command
+- A Rust compiler.
+See [these instructions](https://www.rust-lang.org/tools/install).
+- A BLAS implementation.
+For example:

+  - Arch Linux:

     ```bash
+    sudo pacman -S blas-openblas
+    ```

+  - Fedora:

+    ```bash
+    sudo dnf install openblas-devel
+    ```

+  - Ubuntu:

+    ```bash
+    sudo apt install libopenblas-dev
+    ```

+Once these dependencies are satisfied, ffsim can be installed by running the command

+```bash
 pip install .
 ```

 from the root directory of the code repository.

-Installing from source has only been tested in a Linux environment.

-#### Known issues

-- It may be a bit tricky to get OpenBLAS to link successfully.
-If you have issues, try the following:
-  - Run `pip install patchelf`.
-  - Run `pip install -e .` twice in a row.

 ## Development